-Name and Place of Residence Principal Occupation(s) (for the past 5 years or more) Became a Director or Officer Beneficially Owned Directly or Indirectly or Over Which Control or Direction is Exercised Rick Atkinson Ontario, Canada Senior Vice-President, Development of easyhome Ltd. Mr. Atkinson was previously Vice President, Leasing and Operations for Devan Properties and prior to that was Corporate General Manager Real Estate with Sears Canada.
+Name and Place of Residence Principal Occupation(s) (for the past 5 years or more) Became a Director or Officer Common Shares Beneficially Owned Directly or Indirectly or Over Which Control or Direction is Exercised Rick Atkinson Ontario, Canada Senior Vice-President, Development of easyhome Ltd. Mr. Atkinson was previously Vice President, Leasing and Operations for Devan Properties and prior to that was Corporate General Manager Real Estate with Sears Canada.
 Mr. Atkinson holds an Honours Degree, Bachelor of Arts in Urban Planning from Lakehead University.
-May 2005 43,136 Charley Hamill Ontario, Canada Senior Vice-President, Leasing Operations.
-Mr. Hamill was previously Divisional Vice President of easyhome Ltd, and has spent over fourteen years at Rent-A-Centre.
-April 2011 - Jason Mullins Ontario, Canada Senior Vice-President, easyfinancial Services Operations.
+May 2005 43,136 Jason Mullins Ontario, Canada Senior Vice-President, easyfinancial Services Operations.
 Mr. Mullis was previously Vice President of Operations and New Business Development of easyhome Ltd. With 10 years of financial services experience, Mr. Mullins came to the Company in August 2010 from Mogo Financial where he was Vice President of Sales and Operations and held previous management roles at CIBC as well as Allied International Credit.
-April 2011 -
+April 2011 1,000